Britain’s royal line of succession: Who is next in line to the throne?

 But the Succession to the Crown Act was created in 2013, before Prince George was born, to make succession to the throne based on birth order, not gender.

 A number of others are in line to claim the throne.
-Here are the top 25 in the line of succession:
+Here are the 25 in the line of succession after Elizabeth:

 - Charles, Prince of Wales – married to Camilla, Duchess of Cornwall